NikeshNepali/Shoes-Store-Site-/README.md

 ## 🚀 Features
 - Modern and responsive user interface
 - Product display section
-- "Add to Cart" functionality
+- Each to buy now functionality
 - Smooth navigation and interaction

 ## 🛠️ Tech Stack